chriscrcodes/talk-to-your-factory/INSTALL-1.md

 ### Option 2 - Manual installation
 - Prepare a K3s Kubernetes Cluster on Ubuntu
 - Login and execute the following commands on your Ubuntu Machine
-- Retrieve the environment following variables you kept a note in [Cloud Part](#display-the-variables-you-created-and-keep-a-note-of-them-for-future-use), and paste them in the terminal (example below):
+- Retrieve the environment following variables you kept a note of in [Cloud Part](#display-the-variables-you-created-and-keep-a-note-of-them-for-future-use) (result of printenv command), and paste them in the terminal (example below):
     ```bash
     TTYF_SCHEMA_REGISTRY_NAMESPACE=****
     TTYF_FACTORY_AGENT_SERVICE_PRINCIPAL=****